theimowski/master-thesis/docs/section-research.md

 Two great benefits from using such a DSL for rendering HTML can be enlisted:

-* Type system can prevent common bugs in compile-time
+* Type system can prevent common bugs in compile-time,
-* Every language syntax construct can be used in the DSL, making it easier to express complex logic
+* Every language syntax construct can be used in the DSL, making it easier to express complex logic.

 ### Data Access